 First, you should visit an orthodontist to examine the condition of your teeth.
-After examining the teeth, the specialist will give the necessary instructions.
+After examining the teeth, the specialist will give all the necessary instructions.

 2-What problems could bruxism cause?

-3-which vitamin deficiency causes bruxism?
+3-Which vitamin deficiency causes bruxism?

 Deficiency in vitamins such as calcium or magnesium may lead to teeth grinding.
 So, it is recommended to take a multivitamin supplement for bruxism additional treatment.
 It is also very important to follow a calcium-rich diet and consume milk and dairy.